m-mathilde34/Traveling-Salesman---Genetic-Algorithm/README.md

 ### 6. Mutation
 Mutation introduces an element of chance into the evolution of a population.
 It can sometimes be beneficial, but it can also be detrimental and later affect the fitness of an individual (and therefore its survival).
-In any case it helps contribute to diversity in the population and can introduce new (or reintroduce) attributes.
+In any case it helps contribute to diversity in the population and can introduce new (or reintroduce lost) attributes.

 Although there are diverse ways of applying mutation to a problem, we must follow the TSP rules and account for every city on our route once and only once.
 A few options present themselves to us: